 The IA Department operates within the framework stated in its Terms of Reference, which is approved by the AC.
-It adopts a risk-based audit methodology to develop its audit plans, and its activities are aligned to key risks of the F&N Group.
+Under the Terms of Reference of the AC, the AC has the authority to approve the hiring, removal, evaluation and compensation of the head of internal audit function.
+The IA Department has unfettered access to all the Company's documents, records, properties and personnel including access to the AC.
+The IA Department adopts a risk-based audit methodology to develop its audit plans, and its activities are aligned to key risks of the Group.
 Based on risk assessments performed, greater focus and appropriate review intervals are set for higher risk activities, and material internal controls, including compliance with the Company's policies, procedures and regulatory responsibilities.

-During the year, the IA Department conducted its audit reviews based on the approved internal audit plans.
+During the year, the IA Department conducted its audit reviews based on the internal audit plan approved by the AC.
 All audit reports detailing audit findings and recommendations are provided to management who would respond on the actions to be taken.
 Each quarter, the IA Department would submit to the AC a report on the status of the audit plan and on audit findings and actions taken by management on such findings.
 Key findings are highlighted at AC meetings for discussion and follow-up action.
 The AC monitors the timely and proper implementation of required corrective, preventive or improvement measures undertaken by management.